DeviPrasadUpadhyay/advanced-todo-app-/README.md

 # advanced-todo-app-
+Manages todos and display them.
-A simple todo list helpful to working persons and students
+Helpful to working persons